svx/astro-demo/demo/src/content/docs/markdown/horizontal-rules.md

 # Horizontal Rules

-::: tip When to use
+:::tip[When to use]
-:bulb: Horizontal rules can be used to separate sections when headers are not applicable or to separate base document elements like a header, body and footer.
+Horizontal rules can be used to separate sections when headers are not applicable or to separate base document elements like a header, body and footer.
 :::